pippim/pippim.github.io/programs/tim-ta.md

    caption="pippim website allow popups.png"
 %}

-and allow popups by pippim.com website.
+Notice how popups are allowed for the `pippim.com` website.
 This allows the popup window to gain focus when alarm sounds.
-If you don't set this then popup window still runs but, doesn't steal focus when alarm sounds.
+If you don't set this then popup window still runs but, it doesn't steal focus when alarm sounds.
 EG it stays in the background behind other windows when the alarm sounds.

+<div id="BrowserPopupWindowPermissions"></div>

 ## Popup Window Geometry Saved Settings